ncatlab/nlab-content/pages/6/0/9/0/906/content.md

 * The category of sequential spaces is a [[coreflective subcategory]] of the category of all topological spaces.

-* The category of sequential spaces is a [[reflective subcategory]] of the category of [[sequential convergence space]]s, much as $Top$ itself is a reflective subcategory of the category of all convergence spaces.
+* The category of sequential spaces is a [[reflective subcategory]] of the category of [[subsequential space]]s, much as $Top$ itself is a reflective subcategory of the category of all pseudotopological spaces.

 # References #